RedSquirrrel/todo/tasks.md

 ## Bonus: Drag and drop to reorder items on the list - DONE

+## Mark todos as complete + add "text-decoration: line-through"; - DONE

 See hover states for all interactive elements on the page;

-Mark todos as complete + add "text-decoration: line-through";

-Filter by all/active/complete todos;
+Filter by all/active/complete todos; ...

-Clear all completed todos;
+Clear all completed todos; ...

+Persist the localstorage if todo has deleted and update the Counter ...